devnetkid/meraki-scripts/README.md

 ## Instructions

 1. Clone the code for meraki-scripts
+2. Install required librarys `pip install -r requirements.txt`
-2. In the root folder create two folders called input and output
+3. In the root folder create two folders called input and output
-3. In the output folder create another folder called logs
+4. In the output folder create another folder called logs

 ### Example of settings.toml file